-The negative deflection (sag) is the percentage of total deflection that is compressed by the rider's weight, including equipment (such as a backpack), their seating position and frame geometry.
+Sag is the percentage of total deflection that is compressed by the rider's weight, including equipment (such as a backpack), their seating position and frame geometry.
 Sag is not caused by riding.

 The pedelec rebounds at a controlled speed if it is optimally adjusted.
 The wheel stays in contact with the ground when passing over bumps (blue line).